Trial of Arne Cheyenne Johnson: The killing

+While putting him into a police cruiser, Johnson said, “I need help because I’ve got a drinking problem,” Fairchild said.
+When Johnson was informed at police headquarters that Bono had died, Fairchild said the suspect became incoherent and then fell asleep for 20 to 25 minutes.

+When Johnson awoke, Police Detective Sgt.
+John Lucas advised him of his rights and charged Arne Johnson with first-degree murder; he was held at the Bridgeport Correctional Center on bail of $125,000.
+This was the first unlawful killing in the history of Brookfield, Connecticut.

 Media reaction and legal proceedings

 The day after the killing, Lorraine Warren informed the Brookfield Police that Johnson was possessed when the crime was committed.
 A "media blitz" soon surrounded the story, fueled in part by the Warrens, whose agents promised that lectures, a book, and a movie detailing the gruesome case were in the works.
-Martin Minnella, Johnson's lawyer, received calls from all over the world about what was being called the "Demon Murder Trial".
+Martin Minnella, Johnson's lawyer, received calls from all over the world about what was being called the "Demon Murder Trial.”
 Minnella traveled to England to meet with lawyers who had been involved in two similar cases (though neither went to trial).
 He planned to bring in exorcism specialists from Europe and threatened to subpoena the priests who oversaw David Glatzel's exorcisms if they did not cooperate with the defense.

 The trial took place in Connecticut's Superior Court in Danbury, beginning on October 28, 1981.
 Minnella attempted to submit a plea of not guilty by virtue of possession, but the presiding judge, Robert Callahan, promptly rejected this defense.
 Callahan argued that no such defense could ever exist in a court of law due to lack of evidence and that it would be "irrelative and unscientific" to allow related testimony.
 The defense chose to imply that Johnson acted in self-defense.
 Because of this, the jury was not legally allowed to consider demonic possession as a viable explanation for the killing.
-The jury deliberated for 15 hours over three days before convicting Johnson on November 24, 1981 of first-degree manslaughter.
-On December 18, 1981, he was sentenced to 10–20 years in prison, though he served only five.
+The jury deliberated for 15 hours over three days before convicting Johnson on November 24, 1981, of first-degree manslaughter.
+On December 18, 1981, he was sentenced to 10–20 years behind bars, though he served only five (or approximately one month short of five years).

 Aftermath

+Lorraine Warren defended her work with the family, claiming that the six priests who were involved in the incident agreed at the time that the boy was possessed and that the supernatural events she described were real.
+No independent verification of this claim about the priests' alleged views was provided.
+Glatzel's father, Carl Glatzel Sr., denies telling the author that his son was possessed.
+Johnson and Debbie (now married) wholeheartedly support the Warrens' account of demonic possession and have stated that the litigants were suing simply for the money.